avkrapivin/telegram-calendar/README.md

    The bot downloads the voice message using the Telegram API and sends it to a speech-to-text API (AssemblyAI).
 The result is a text transcription.

 3. **Analyzing Text with ChatGPT**
    The transcribed text is sent to the OpenAI API.
-ChatGPT analyzes the message, extracts the date, time, and event description, and returns the result in the format:
+ChatGPT analyzes the message, extracts the date, time, and event description, and returns the result.
-   `yyyy-MM-dd HH:mm Keyword.
-Description`.

 4. **User Confirmation**
    The bot sends the result to the user as a text message for confirmation.
 The user can either confirm or cancel.